PI: Katrin J. Svensson, Ph.D.

 UNDERGRADUATE AND POSTGRADUATE STUDENTS

 Undergraduates and postgraduate students are welcome to gain experience in basic research.
 We have several opportunities for paid undergraduate research projects, or you can apply for postbac programs or internships.
-To ensure equal opportunities independent of financial background, we do not offer unpaid internships.

 For summer programs, deadlines are usually in January - please reach out early